As an wedding alterations specialist, once in a while I will get a pregnant bride-to-be who needs a wedding gown altered.

 Others call before purchasing their gown and will be 6 or more months along when they get married.

 They need to know how many sizes up they should purchase their gown and what can be done to let the dress out further, if needed.
-So when should you contact a sewing professional?
-Should you purchase another gown?
-What can be done to fix the gown you already have?

 If you are a bride who has purchased a gown, and now you find that you will be 4 months or less along when you get married... you may be able to get away with letting the gown out on the sides.